parkerbowling/BCPP481/README.md

     For example, "this is output of your code"

 - To check your homework type this command in the image below:
     (where it says "this is output of your code" that is where you will put the output of your homework you just executed)

+- Your output should be in quotation marks like the image

 ![plot](/img/commandSnip.png)

 - You will then get an output with a hash value.
-This hash should match exactly with the hashes below for each Homework Assignment
+This hash should match exactly with the hashes below for each Homework Assignment.

-## *Make sure your output is in quotation marks*

 1. HW1 : 8db5e0f23eb1857a6bca5eb428712662c9c845f4
 2. HW2 : 63c0d2582e053b788065aee45db8687314fafefc